KygekTeam/KygekTeam/README.md

 # KygekTeam

-**Developing open source projects since 2020!**
+**Building teamwork, improving lives**

 ---

-KygekTeam is an organization which aims to help and educate Minecraft users and developers for a better and simpler experience through our projects.
+KygekTeam is an organization which aims to help and educate Minecraft users and developers for a better and simpler life through our projects.

 ## Getting Started